barisicgroup/unf/README.md

       - `number` **pair:** ID of the complementary nucleotide
       - `number` **prev:** ID of the preceding nucleotide in the strand
       - `number` **next:** ID of the following nucleotide in the strand
-      - `number` **oxDnaConfRow:** row in the referenced oxDNA config file relevant to this nucleotide (to load position)
-        - :question: Replace references to oxDNA file with storing the position directly in *altPositions* field?
       - `number` **pdbId:** identification of the relevant residue in the PDB file (to load atoms)
-      - `[object]` **altPositions:**  An array of alternative positions of this nucleotide (if oxDNA file is not provided or the position was modified).
+      - `[object]` **altPositions:**  An array of alternative positions of this nucleotide.
 By default, zeroth position is considered as the current one.
 More positions can be stored for dynamics/animation purposes.
         - `[number]` **nucleobaseCenter:** centroid location of the nucleobase
         - `[number]` **backboneCenter:** centroid location of the backbone
         - `[number]` **baseNormal:** normal vector of the nucleobase plane (corresponds to nucleotide standard ref. frame z-axis)